Rebilly/rebilly-js-sdk/docs/reference/resources/custom-events.md

 ## getRulesHistory
 <div class="method"><code><strong>getRulesHistory</strong>({<span class="prop">id</span>, <span class="prop">limit</span><span class="optional">opt</span>, <span class="prop">offset</span><span class="optional">opt</span>}) -> <span class="return">{Collection}</span></code></div>

-Retrieve the change history of the set of rules for the selected custom event.
+Retrieve the change history of the set of rules for the selected custom event using its `id`.
 The history is updated each time you change the rules.

 !!! info "Version History"
     This method does not return the rulesets for each version.
 It will only provide you with the time each version was created at.